claesgill/azure_ml_workshop/local/solution/README.md

 ## Note-to-self
-Scripts need to be inside this folder to run the code.
+Need to be inside this folder to run the code.
 Except `3_upload_dataset.py` it contains path outside of the solution folder (run from local folder).